 Energized by these accomplishments, the Leadership presented to the GB members its proposal for the 2022 Activity Plan, which was unanimously approved.
 In the year the Program celebrates 15 years, the transatlantic community can certainly expect more education, networking and research opportunities, including a new round of funding for Exploratory Research Projects.

 The Governing Board is chaired by the Vice-President of the Portuguese Foundation of Science and Technology (FCT), José Paulo Esperança, and additionally composed of Robert A. Peterson, representing the University of Texas at Austin, José Manuel Mendonça, on behalf of the Portuguese Universities, Célia Reis, CEO of Capgemini Portugal and António Vidigal (former CEO of EDP Inovação), both representing the Industrial Advisory Board.

-Completing the panel of attendees was Manuel Heitor, the Portuguese Minister for Science, Technology and Higher Education, Peter Arzberger, Chair of the Program’s External Review Committee, John Ekerdt, Principal Investigator of the Program, Rui Oliveira, Co-Director of the Program in Portugal, Marco Bravo and Andreia Passos, both Executive Directors, respectively at UT Austin and in Portugal, Ana Reis from FCT’s International Partnerships and Sheila Habib, the Program’s International Relations Officer (PT Office).
+Completing the panel of attendees was Manuel Heitor, the Portuguese Minister for Science, Technology and Higher Education, Peter Arzberger, Chair of the Program’s External Review Committee, John Ekerdt, Principal Investigator of the Program, Rui Oliveira, Co-Director of the Program in Portugal, Andreia Passos, Executive Director in Portugal, Ana Reis from FCT’s International Partnerships and Sheila Habib, the Program’s International Relations Officer (PT Office).